TheThingKnownAsKit/docker-templates/README.md

    install/
    log/
    src/
-      all the rest of your code
+      all the rest of it
 ```

-AND it also assumes that when compiling with colcon, you put all your relevant folders into share/ProjectName
+# How to Navigate
+GC stands for graphics card

+OS stands for operating system

+Host machine instructions are given per folder.
+These include extra commands to run and download instructions

+Why is AMD graphics card with ARM64 not on here?
+Because no one will ever need that